geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 8. In the **External access** window, validate that **microsoft.com** and **spam.com** are represented in the list of domains.

 9. Select **Save.**

+10. Leave all tabs open in your browser and proceed to the next task.

 ### Task 8 – Manage Guest Access